olilanz/RooCode-Local-Evaluation/README.md

 It seems that we are at a turning point towards decentralization and democratization of AI.
 Something that will definitely help the broader adoption into real-world tasks.

-### Auto-coders and Coding Assistants
+### Auto-Coders and Coding Assistants

 The software engineering discipline fits very well the description of such a specific area with real-world tasks.
 In this field, we see several promising products emerging, such as Copilot, Windrurf, Continue, or Roo Code (formerly Roo Cline), making use of Large Language Models (LLMs).

 On one hand, there are coding assistants like Copilot, which act more like chat interfaces and provide capable auto-completion.
 These are rapidly becoming common in a software engineer's toolbox for accelerated code analysis, development, review, and debugging.

-The category of autocoders, on the other hand, can autonomously complete coding tasks.
-The engineer formulates a specific task for the autocoder, which then executes the task and provides the completed changes for refinement and approval.
+The category of auto-coders, on the other hand, can autonomously complete coding tasks.
+The engineer formulates a specific task for the auto-coder, which then executes the task and provides the completed changes for refinement and approval.
 Auto-coding requires much stronger context awareness and higher precision of the model so that a coding task can be carried out to completion.

 ```mermaid
 %%{ init: { 'theme': 'base', 'themeVariables': { 'primaryColor': '#f0f0f0', 'edgeLabelBackground':'#ffffff', 'fontSize':'14px' } } }%%